-Located a mere two hour bus ride from the capital, Karlovy Vary is a quaint spa town in the western Bohemia region of the Czech Republic.
+Located a mere two-hour bus ride (on a good day) from the capital, Karlovy Vary is a quaint spa town in the western Bohemia region of the Czech Republic.
 Karlovy Vary has long been famed in Eastern and Central Europe, playing host to countless visitors coming to sample the natural hot springs that run underneath its surface.

-Although most people flock to the town to partake in activities involving its “curative” waters, there is more to do in Karlovy Vary than just spas and dubious medical treatments.
+Although most people flock to the town to partake in activities involving its curative waters, there is more to do in Karlovy Vary, Czech Republic than just spas and medical treatments.
 Wander along cobblestone streets to admire the colorful architecture, hit the trails around town to find some lovely views, or pay a trip to a glassworks factory; there are more things to do in Karlovy Vary than first meets the eye.

 We spent three days exploring the town and created this list of things to do in Karlovy Vary for anyone who wants to visit this gorgeous town but doesn’t plan on spending all of their time in the hotel spa.

 Get a Good Look at Karlovy Vary, From Above

 When we first arrived, we wandered around town for a bit simply taking in all the exquisite architecture.
 Karlovy Vary was built with a certain flair for glamour, and is extremely pleasing to the eye.
 Its aesthetic carries a bit of stately pretension, which is something we don’t really like in people, but found charming in this town.
 It’s hard to walk along the river Tepla (which means “warm” in Czech), upon the cobblestone streets, among the boldly colored Baroque and Art Nouveau architecture and not feel a least somewhat impressed.